mantczakaus/ont_amplicon/README.md

   nextflow run main.nf -profile peq_test,singularity
   ```

-Please note that you will need to specify the location of the taxonkit databases in your command if it is not located where expected, at `~/.taxonkit` using the parameter `--taxdump`.
+Please note that you will need to specify the location of the taxonkit databases folder in your command if it is not located where expected, at `~/.taxonkit` using the parameter `--taxdump path/to/taxonkit_db_folder/`.
+For example:
   ```
-  nextflow run main.nf -profile mtdt_test,singularity --taxdump /path/to/taxonkit
+  nextflow run main.nf -profile mtdt_test,singularity --taxdump /full/path/to/taxonkit_db/folder
   ```

 The tests should take less than 5 minutes to run to completion.